moritzhaas/large-lr-width-scaling/README.md

 </p>

-This repository provides code to reproduce all experiments in the preprint [&#39;On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling&#39;](https://arxiv.org/pdf/2505.22491).
+This repository provides code to reproduce all experiments in the NeurIPS 2025 spotlight paper [&#39;On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling&#39;](https://arxiv.org/pdf/2505.22491).

 ## Refined coordinate check